100 Years of

 2005 - 2009

-Southend YMCA starts to offer education opportunities and opens its music studio for the first time.
+Southend YMCA starts to offer alternative education opportunities and also opens a music studio.
+Engagement in the arts is so important for young people’s self expression and wellbeing

-By 2005 The SOS Bus project is launched, providing support and first aid to the night-time economy and a project to encourage youth volunteering.
+By 2005 The SOS Bus project is launched, providing support and first aid for people using the night-time economy at Southend High Street.
+This innovative project brings together police emergency service and community volunteers.

 2010 - 2011